 How much clearance is needed above the opening?

-For our standard barn door hardware, you need 6.5 - 7 inches of clearance.
-We offer styles that accommodate lower clearances (hinge, modern, jumbo horseshoe) but you will still need about 5 inches.
+For our standard barn door hardware, you need 6 inches of above opening clearance.
+We offer styles that accommodate lower clearances (modern, jumbo horseshoe) but you will still need about 5 inches.
 Double Track Bypass requires 11 inches; Jumbo Wheels require 8 inches; Single Track Bypass requires 6 inches.

 How much does the barn door hardware weigh?